gotthisrandomly/php-project/README.md

 1. Navigate to the project URL in your web browser
 2. The home page (`/`) will display a welcome message and links to available games
 3. Click on "Play Slots" to access the slot machine game
+4. Set your bet amount and click "Spin" to play the slot machine

+## Slot Machine Game

+The slot machine game features:

+- Three reels with various symbols
+- Customizable bet amounts
+- Payout table displaying winning combinations
+- Realistic spinning animation
+- Server-side result calculation for fairness

+### How to Play

+1. Set your bet amount using the input field
+2. Click the "Spin" button to start the game
+3. Wait for the reels to stop spinning
+4. Check the result message to see if you've won

 ## HomeController